Zwemvest/QuestForTheFrozenFlame/docs/Backstory/Places/Realm-of-the-Mammoth-Lords.md

 ## Fauna
 ![[mammoth-lord-fauna.jpg]]
-The most famous inhabitants of the land are its megafauna, including mammoths, mastodons, aurochs, bison, armored glyptodons and giant sloths.
+The most famous inhabitants of the land are its megafauna, including [[mammoth]]s, mastodons, aurochs, bison, armored glyptodons and giant sloths.
 They are hunted by the land's powerful native predators including cave lions and smilodons.
-Tales of these enormous creatures fill the taprooms and taverns of the south and attract many a bold explorer or daring merchant to the Realm of the Mammoth Lords.
+Tales of these enormous creatures fill the taprooms and taverns of the south and attract many a bold explorer or daring merchant to the [[Realm-of-the-Mammoth-Lords]].
 These beasts fetch a huge price in the markets of the south if they can be captured alive.
 Many never make it that far, as most such expeditions have to return through the [[Hold-of-Belkzen]], a dangerous proposition itself which is made worse by the [[orc]]'s covetous love of these hugely powerful beasts.

 The [[Kellid]] tribespeople of the Realm move with ease among the megafauna, taking them only when they need meat, fur, or beasts of burden.